ToxicDonkeyButts/fifth-equilux/Treasure/Ring of Elemental Command.md

 *Ring, legendary (requires attunement)*

-This ring is linked to one of the four Elemental Planes.
-The GM chooses or randomly determines the linked plane.
+This ring is linked to one of the four Elementals.
+The GM chooses or randomly determines the linked element.

-While wearing this ring, you have advantage on attack rolls against elementals from the linked plane, and they have disadvantage on attack rolls against you.
-In addition, you have access to properties based on the linked plane.
+While wearing this ring, you have advantage on attack rolls against elementals from the linked element, and they have disadvantage on attack rolls against you.
+In addition, you have access to properties based on the linked element.

 The ring has 5 charges.
 It regains 1d4+1 expended charges daily at dawn.
 Spells cast from the ring have a save DC of 17.